 The equipment is properly maintained.

 You know where it is located and how to use it in an emergency.

 To be accessible, emergency washing equipment must be:

-No greater than 50 feet travel distance from the process of concern
+No greater than 50 feet travel distance from the process of concern, and

-Facilities Services is responsible for checking safety showers annually to verify proper operation.
+UW Facilities is responsible for checking safety showers annually to verify proper operation.